zero-jim/Sign-Language-Recognition/README.md

 # Sign-Language-Recognition
-These are my undergraduation research work
+My ndergraduation research works are in this repository.

-American Sign Language Recognition is in the "ASL..." folder.
+Works on American Sign Language Recognition is in the "ASL..." folder.

 This research was accepted in the